CK-ctrl/pathfinding/README.md

 ## How to run

 You will need pygame installed on your system.
-I suggest to do that in a virtual environment.
+I suggest you to do that in a virtual environment.

 All of the code is written in a single file called 'astar.py'.
 Download the file and simply execute the code.